infosectcbr/InfoSect-Hardware-CTF-3/index.md

 ## Flag 1 - Physical Access

-Nb: If you do not have physical access to a real router, go onto the next section on emaulation.

 Gain physical access to the UART on the router and establish a serial console.
 To do this, use a screw driver to pry off the case, and then pull out the circuit board.
 You can identify some header pins that will have UART access to give you a shell.

 Read this section to learn how to connect to UART or look at the previous hardware CTFs on UART https://infosectcbr.github.io/InfoSect-Hardware-CTF-1/](https://infosectcbr.github.io/InfoSect-Hardware-CTF-1/) Level 1.